Does not apply to sports. Team sports

 • Strong emotional impact.

-All gaming activities in sports can be divided into several groups.
+All game activities in sports can be divided into several groups.
 This:

-• Games are paired with a small variety of movements;
+• Pair games with a small variety of movements;

 • Team activities with a wide variety of movements;